top of page

 Now we understand that our children are fully capable of handling the small number of antigens found in even multiple vaccines.
 But you might be thinking, surely it wouldn't hurt my child if I decided to spread out the vaccines, because I'd be more comfortable with that, would it?
 Well, actually it could.
 On a couple of levels.
 Most importantly, if vaccines are delayed, children aren't protected from disease when they need protection the most.

-Because their immune systems are still at their earliest stages of development, babies and children are less protected against viruses and other pathogens than healthy adults.
+But because their immune systems are still at their earliest stages of development, babies and children are less protected against viruses and other pathogens than healthy adults.
 The capacity is there but it's not been developed fully.
 Their bodies and organs also are still developing, which means a disease that causes mild symptoms in a healthy adult may leave a healthy child with severe health complications.
 This is why diseases like whooping cough and measles kill so many small children and babies.

 Vaccines don't cause autism or other health catastrophes, they cause adults.